firebase/extensions/storage-resize-images/POSTINSTALL.md

 - [Content-Type](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Type)
 - user-provided metadata (except Firebase storage download tokens)

-Note that if you configured the `Cache-Control header for resized images` param, the specified value will overwrite the value copied over with the original image.
+Note that if you configured the `Cache-Control header for resized images` param, the specified value will overwrite the value copied from the original image.
 Learn more about image metadata in the [Cloud Storage documentation](https://firebase.google.com/docs/storage/).

 ### Monitoring